-ERP is a term, or rather an acronym (it stands for Enterprise Resource Planning), that indicate a complete system able to integrate all the essential functions for the management of a company and to automate and computerize the processes and information of the entire organization.
+ERP is a term, or rather an acronym (it stands for Enterprise Resource Planning), and indicates a complete system able to integrate all the essential functions for the management of a company and to automate and computerize the processes and information of the entire organization.

-The common feature of all ERP systems is a shared database that supports multiple functions used by different business units.
-This means that all the employees of a company can rely on the same information for their specific needs.
+The common feature of all ERP systems is a shared database The common feature of all ERP systems is a shared database that supports multiple functions used by different business units.
+This means that various sections such as the Administration office, the Purchasing Department, the Warehouse or the Marketing Department, can rely on the same information for their specific needs.

-In addition to what has been said, new generation ERP systems also leverage new technologies - such as machine learning, artificial intelligence and communication technologies - to allow real-time dialogue with the entire production and sales chaintocollect and process informationto monitor the progress of the business and to suggest or plan activities accordingly.
+In addition, new generation ERP systems also leverage new technologies - such as machine learning, artificial intelligence and communication technologies - to allow real-time dialogue with the entire production and sales chain, tocollect and process information, to monitor the progress of the business and to suggest or plan activities accordingly.

 An ERP integrates all the essential functions for the management of a company (Accounting, Inventory and Order Management, Human Resources, Customer Relationship Management, Production, Supply Chain, Services etc.).